-This project is the first phase of a long-term initiative to safeguard the River Culm’s white-clawed crayfish by capturing important information about populations of both the native and non-native species of crayfish in the River Culm and its tributaries.
+This project was part of a long-term initiative to safeguard the River Culm’s white-clawed crayfish by capturing important information about populations of both the native and non-native species of crayfish in the River Culm and its tributaries.

-The project will also focus on raising awareness and recruiting volunteers to undertake citizen science surveys relating to the crayfish populations and other aspects of the river’s ecology.
+The project also focussed on raising awareness and recruiting volunteers to undertake citizen science surveys relating to the crayfish populations and other aspects of the river’s ecology.

-We also plan to establish a long-term, community-based programme to conserve the river and its native crayfish.
+Now that the project has finished, we are hoping to establish a long-term, community-based programme to help conserve the river and its native crayfish.

-Throughout the project there will be opportunities to learn about the river, about the conservation of white-clawed crayfish, and how you can play a part in the survival of this species in the Blackdown Hills.
+Throughout the project there were opportunities to learn about the river, about the conservation of white-clawed crayfish, and how members of the public can play a part in the survival of this species in the Blackdown Hills, including:

-- Become a volunteer crayfish surveyor – we are looking for people who can help us carry out surveys on the river between April and September.
-These surveys will involve recording crayfish, monitoring water quality, surveying signs of other wildlife on the river for example river birds, invertebrates and mammals.
+- Volunteering activities carrying out surveys on the river, recording crayfish, monitoring water quality, surveying signs of other wildlife on the river for example river birds, invertebrates and mammals.

-Why we’re running the Culm Community Crayfish project
+Why we’re ran the Culm Community Crayfish project

 Blackdown Hills AONB is home to one of the only two surviving populations of white-clawed crayfish in Devon – the population found in the River Culm.

 White-clawed crayfish are under threat of extinction due to a combination of declining water quality and the invasive American signal crayfish.

 Once widespread in English and Welsh rivers, the species has suffered a massive decline in recent years.
 It is classified as ‘endangered’ on the International Union for Conservation of Nature (IUCN) red list of threatened species and is at risk of global extinction.